Support

 HB 840 SB 767 Property Tax - Credit for Commercial Buildings Rented to Small Businesses Del.
 Mark Edelson (46-D)

 hb843Authorizing the Mayor and City Council of Baltimore City and the governing body of a county or municipal corporation to grant, by law, a credit against the county or municipal corporation property tax imposed on a commercial building that is rented or rented to own at fair market value to a small business if the commercial building is located in a designated arts and entertainment district or Main Street Maryland community.
-Ways and Means Support
+Ways and Means Taxation - Support

 In the House - Hearing 2/17 at 1:00 p.m.
 (2/5)